 - Treatment / commitment of mentally ill or developmentally disabled children

 - Custody / guardianship of children who are under juvenile court jurisdiction

 Delinquency is a legal term for criminal behavior carried out by a juvenile.
 Delinquent behavior is divided into two categories: status offenses and delinquency offenses.

 - Status offenses are those acts that would not be considered offenses if committed by an adult, such as school truancy, running away from home, alcohol possession or use, or curfew violations.

-If you are convicted of certain crimes when you are a juvenile and you are an illegal alien or a legal resident but not a U.S. citizen, you could also be deported or denied continued legal status in the U.S. by Homeland Security (Immigration Department – ICE).
+According to Colorado’s juvenile criminal law basics, a conviction of certain crimes and being an illegal alien or a legal resident but not a U.S. citizen could also cause you to be deported or denied continued legal status in the U.S. by Homeland Security (Immigration Department – ICE).

 The Juvenile Delinquency laws are complex and you need Denver Juvenile Crimes Attorney Vee Iyer who is knowledgeable in these areas and can help you avoid the pitfalls of these unique laws, and can provide your child a vigorous defense.